The Next Day: Background

-David Bowie underwent angioplasty for a blocked artery in late June 2004, leading to the delay of his final live concert tour.
+David Bowie underwent angioplasty for a blocked heart artery in late June 2004, leading to the abrupt end of his final live concert tour.
 He largely withdrew from public view, and made his final live public performance in November 2006.
 His only studio recordings made were minor contributions for other artists such as TV on the Radio and Scarlett Johansson.
 He reduced contact with many of his prior collaborators after his surgery.
 Rumours circulated that he was in poor health, particularly after he declined repeated invitations to perform at the 2012 Summer Olympics in London.

 Bowie sought out his longtime producer Tony Visconti in November 2010, leading to the recording of demos with guitarist Gerry Leonard and drummer Sterling Campbell.
 The sessions took place over several days at 6/8 Studios in Manhattan's East Village, a rehearsal room which Leonard likened to "a little dungeon".
 The songs were written and created on digital recorders, and completed with basslines and drum patterns.
 After about a dozen demo tracks primarily consisting of keyboards and wordless guide vocals for melodies, Bowie returned home and spent four months rewriting and developing the material they recorded.

 Recording

 Bowie began a low-key search for a New York studio in April 2011.
 The first venue chosen was discarded before recording after its personnel exposed Bowie's involvement.
 He eventually chose Crosby Street's Magic Shop, located near his home.
 The studio's owner, Steve Rosenthal, recalled that the staff were unaware of the arrangement until the first day Bowie arrived.
 Recording began on 2 May 2011 with Bowie and Visconti as co-producers.
 The sessions continued sporadically until October 2012 and involved several musicians and technicians Bowie had worked with before.

 As engineer, Bowie and Visconti employed Mario J. McNulty, who had worked on Reality.
-McNulty set-up workstations for each musician in the studio's small "live" room.
+McNulty set up workstations for each musician in the studio's small "live" room.
 Bowie had a Baldwin piano, his Korg Trinity synthesiser, six-string and twelve-string acoustic guitars, a tambourine and a digital mixer, using the demos for reference.
 Like the early sessions for Outside (1995), Bowie encouraged experimentation.
 At his and Visconti's request, McNulty applied studio processing on the mixing board so it would "sound like a record on playback".
 Bowie disappeared with the music "to make sure he was on the right track", then brought the band back together to take the next step in recording when he was ready.
 Visconti described the sessions as "intense", but they stuck to regular hours.